cyberchitta/openai_ex/README.md

 ## Installation and Usage

 For installation instructions and detailed usage examples, please look at the [User Guide on hexdocs](https://hexdocs.pm/openai_ex/userguide.html).
-The guide is a Livebook, so you can run all of the code in it without creating a new project.
+The guide is a Livebook, and you can run all of the code in it without creating a new project.

 There are also Livebook examples for
 * The [Deeplearning.AI Orderbot](https://hexdocs.pm/openai_ex/dlai_orderbot.html).
 This notebook is an elixir / Kino translation of the python notebook in [Lesson 8](https://learn.deeplearning.ai/chatgpt-prompt-eng/lesson/8/chatbot), of [Deeplearning.AI](https://www.deeplearning.ai/)'s course [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/).
-* A [Completions Chatbot](https://hexdocs.pm/openai_ex/completions.html) which can be deployed as an app.
+* A [Completions Chatbot](https://hexdocs.pm/openai_ex/completions.html) which can be deployed as a Livebook app.
 The deployed app displays 2 forms, one for normal completions and another for streaming completions.
 * An [Image Generation UI](https://hexdocs.pm/openai_ex/images.html)

 These are hosted on [hexdocs](https://hexdocs.pm/openai_ex) and can be used as inspiration / starters for your own projects.